A dormant, overmassive black hole in the early Universe: Methods

 It is difficult to estimate dust attenuation in this object.
 The lack of broad H$\beta$ does not provide strong constraints: even assuming a standard case-B recombination ratio of 2.8, the broad H$\alpha$ line flux implies that the broad H$\beta$ is not detectable.
-We therefore assume, as found for other AGN at high-z, that the bulk of the obscuration towards the Broad Line Region also affects the narrow components \cite{Gilli_dust}.
-From the observed ratio of the narrow components of H$\alpha$ and H$\beta$ ($5.51_{-0.69}^{+0.86}$), and assuming an SMC extinction law (appropriate for high-z AGN, \cite{Richards2003, Reichard2003}), we infer $A_V = 2.00_{-0.41}^{+0.44}$~mag.
-The extinction corrected black hole mass, bolometric luminosity and Eddington ratio are $\log{M_{\rm BH}/M_{\odot}} = 8.61^{-0.24}_{+0.27} \pm 0.33$, $L_{\rm bol}=2\times 10^{44}~{\rm erg~s^{-1}}$, and $\lambda_{\rm Edd} = 0.024^{+0.011}_{-0.008}$, respectively, with the same systematic scatter of 0.5~dex.
-The extinction correction is uncertain due to the use of the narrow lines, however, the extinction-corrected values are still consistent with the uncorrected ones within 2$\sigma$, hence our conclusions are not significantly altered by the presence of dust.
+We therefore assume, as found for other AGN at high-z, that the bulk of the obscuration towards the Broad Line Region also affects the narrow components \citesup{Gilli_dust}.
+From the observed ratio of the narrow components of H$\alpha$ and H$\beta$ ($5.51_{-0.69}^{+0.86}$), and assuming an SMC extinction law (appropriate for high-z AGN, \citesup{Richards2003, Reichard2003}), we infer $A_V = 2.00_{-0.41}^{+0.44}$~mag.
+We also repeat the estimate using ratios of \Has and \Hbs lines to \Hg.
+This yields $A_V = 2.31_{-0.61}^{+0.81}$~mag $ 2.6_{-2.1}^{+2.6}$~mag respectively.
+These values are quite uncertain due to lower brightness of \Hg\ and its proximity to the \Hbs line, but remain consistent with the previous estimate.
+The extinction corrected black hole mass, bolometric luminosity and Eddington ratio are $\log{M_{\rm BH}/M_{\odot}} = 8.61^{+0.38}_{-0.37}$ (with the uncertainty including intrinsic scatter on the virial relation), $L_{\rm bol}= 10^{45}~{\rm erg~s^{-1}}$, and $\lambda_{\rm Edd} = 0.024^{+0.011}_{-0.008}$, respectively, with the same intrinsic scatter of 0.5~dex.
+The extinction correction is uncertain due to the use of the narrow lines, however, the extinction-corrected values of BH mass and Eddington ratio are still consistent with the uncorrected ones within 2$\sigma$, hence our conclusions are not significantly altered by the presence of dust.
 Additionally, in the next section we show that fitting the nuclear source detected by NIRCam with a dust-reddened AGN slope results into an extinction consistent with that inferred from the narrow lines.
-In the next section we also infer the Bolomteric luminosity from the fitting of the nuclear SED and, although with large uncertainties, independently obtain a value consistent with that obtained from the broad component of H$\alpha$.
+In the previous section we also infer the bolometric luminosity from the fitting of the nuclear SED and, although with large uncertainties, independently obtain a value consistent with that obtained from the broad component of H$\alpha$.
+As an additional check, we infer the bolometric AGN luminosity from the luminosity of the narrow \Hbs and \OIII$\lambda$5007 lines using the scaling relations from \citesup{Netzer2009}.
+We obtain $L_{bol, H\beta(N)} = 4.7^{+0.7}_{-0.7}\times 10^{44}$~erg~s$^{-1}$ and $L_{bol, [OIII]} = 4.9^{+0.1}_{-0.1}\times 10^{44}$~erg~s$^{-1}$, which, while lower than the broad \Has estimate, are still consistent with it once the 0.3-0.4~dex scatter on the calibrations is taken into account.
+Additionally, we utilize the $5100 \AA$ luminosity from the previous section to independently infer the BH mass, which results in $\log{M_{\rm BH}/M_{\odot}} = 8.1 \pm 0.8$, with the large error coming from the uncertainties in source decomposition (being the AGN light subdominant), reddening and intrinsic scatter on the virial relations.
+This value is consistent with estimates using broad \Ha, but the uncertainty makes it rather unconstraining.

 We note that even without correcting for extinction, the resulting {\it lower limit} on the black hole mass would still imply a BH-to-stellar mass ratio several 100 times above the local relation.